 Kim de Rubertis Student Scholarship Awards

-Applications for the 2023 Kim de Rubertis Student Scholarship Awards Now Open!
+Applications for the 2025 Kim de Rubertis Student Scholarship Awards will be available in December 2024.

 To foster career paths for young professionals, the USSD Scholarship Award program looks to award undergraduate and graduate students in the field of dams, levees, and water resources; and provide opportunities in professional organizations.